What is the Cost of a Tour Bus Rental?

 Comparing costs of tour bus companies can be overwhelming if you’re not familiar with how they’re priced.
 Once your band is ready for an upgrade, do a little homework upfront to know if you’re getting a good deal.

-Exact rates vary by city, but you can expect to pay between $1,900 and $2,500 per day for a tour bus.
+Exact rates vary by city, but you can expect to pay between $1,900 and $2,500 per day for an entertainer coach.
 If the company charges per mile, you’ll likely pay somewhere between $7.00 and $8.50 per mile.

 The 4 Biggest Factors That Influence the Cost

-Breaking the price down gives you a better estimate of how much to budget for your unique situation.
+Breaking the price down gives you a better estimate of how much to budget for trip.
 Factors that will affect your cost include:

 1. How much fuel will your tour bus use?

 Gas is an obvious expense for any road trip.
-Since you’ll be touring in a large vehicle over a significant distance, the cost of gas is going to be a major part of your budget.
+Since you’ll be touring in a large motor coach over a significant distance, the cost of gas is going to be a major part of your transportation budget.
 You can calculate your estimated fuel cost using this formula: